 Within the first 30 seconds of Tones and I’s music video for Dance Monkey, you get a sense of the kind of artist she is: a force to be reckoned with and the kind of voice that forces you to sit up and take notice.

 The track has enjoyed huge success on Australia’s ARIA Singles Chart; she’s the first female artist to land a chart-topper in the country since Delta Goodrem in 2015.
-Currently enjoying its thirteenth consecutive week at Number 1, Dance Monkey claims the record for most weeks at the top on the ARIA Singles Chart by an Australian female solo artist; breaking a 32 year record previously held by Kylie Minogue’s Locomotion (7 weeks)
+Currently enjoying its 17th consecutive week at Number 1, now the longest-running chart-topper in Australia ever.

-In the UK, Dance Monkey has so far logged four weeks at Number 1 on the Official Chart.
+In the UK Dance Monkey has so far logged 11 weeks at Number 1 on the Official Chart, the longest-running chart leader for a female artist ever, leapfrogging Rihanna's Umbrella (2007) and Whitney Houston's I Will Always Love You (1992).
 "Thank you so much UK for your support on this track, she told us when it first hit the top.
 "I can’t wait to come over soon and celebrate with you all."
 Look at Dance Monkey's week-by-week chart run in the UK.

 The tidal wave impact in her home country is now rippling across the globe: Dance Monkey has so far hit Number 1 in 22 countries, including Germany, Ireland, Norway, Italy, Sweden, Austria, Switzerland and France.